Potential functional motifs per tissue type

 The input should be a table of genomic coordinates with at least three columns: chromosome number, start and end positions.
 The coordinates should be

-The columns can be seprated by tab (default), comma, space, or semi-colon.
-Please select the right separator option on the left side panel.
+The columns can be separated by tab, comma, space, or semi-colon.

 Check the Header checkbox if the input contains a header line.

 *By default input regions or variants that do not overlap any TF motif are not reported in output file.
 Uncheck the box 'Exclude input regions with no matches?' to retrieve all entries in the input list regardless their overlap with TF motifs.

 We provide extracted files from the database in the download section.
 For batch analysis, we recommend downloading the funMotifs file for the desired tissue type and use IntersectBed to identify the overlapping motifs.

 In order to search in all motifs regardless of their functionality you can download the all_tissues archive file in the download section.
 The file contains all motifs (~85 million) and the fscore for each tissue type.

 Be aware that, chromosome X,Y and M are represented as 23, 24, and 25, respectively.

 funMotifs database contains annotated transcription factor motifs.
 The aim is to aid researchers in interpreting the noncoding genome.
 It enables analysis of noncoding variants and regions. funMotifs is built based on assays and datasets from ENCODE, FANTOM, RoadMap Epigenomics, GTEx and other published works.
 For further details about the content and the methods used to build funMotifs please refer to the manual page.

 PostgreSQL 10.0 is used to store the annotations and the motifs.
 The motifs are indexed based on genomic ranges to enable highly efficient query retrieval.